-Convictions of certain crimes present an unreasonable risk to patients.
-Therefore, any NCBTMB applicants with a history of any felony or misdemeanor crime set forth below shall be denied certification in all cases.
+Convictions of certain crimes present an unreasonable risk to clients.
+Therefore, any NCBTMB applicants with a history of any felony, or misdemeanor crime set forth below shall be initially denied certification in all cases.
+With the exception of convictions referenced in Section 10.1, these certification decisions may be appealed.

-- Serious crimes of violence against persons, including but not limited to, murder, attempted murder, manslaughter (not including involuntary manslaughter) kidnapping, arson, rape, and assault and/or battery with a dangerous weapon.
+- Violent Crimes: Serious crimes of violence against persons, committed seven years ago or more, including—but not limited to—involuntary manslaughter, kidnapping, arson, and aggravated assault and/or battery with a dangerous weapon;

-- Applicants currently on work release or on parole.
+- Work Release, Parole, Probation: Applicants currently on work release, parole, or felony probation;

-- Felonies involving illegal drugs and/or controlled substances, including unlawful possession or distribution or intent to distribute unlawfully, all substances set forth in Schedules I through V of the Uniform Controlled Substances Act, as amended.
+- Illegal Drugs (Felony): Felonies involving illegal drugs and/or controlled substances, including unlawful possession or distribution or intent to distribute unlawfully, all substances set forth in Schedules I through V of the Uniform Controlled Substances Act, as amended;

-- Misdemeanors involving illegal drugs and/or controlled substances, including all substances set forth in Schedules I through V of the Uniform Controlled Substances Act, as amended.
+- Illegal Drugs (Misdemeanor): Misdemeanors involving illegal drugs and/or controlled substances, including all substances set forth in Schedules I through V of the Uniform Controlled Substances Act, as amended;

-- Crimes involving (but not limited to) driving while under the influence or ability impaired after a 3rd conviction.
+- DUIs: Crimes involving (but not limited to) driving while under the influence or ability impaired after a 3rd conviction;

-- Misdemeanor crimes against property, such as larceny, burglary, robbery, embezzlement or fraud.
+- Crimes Against Property (Misdemeanor): Misdemeanor crimes against property, such as larceny, burglary, robbery, embezzlement or fraud.

 3. Possible Denial of Certification